JonnygamingTv/VehicleTeleporter/README.md

 # VehicleTeleporter
-Allows users to view and teleport to their locked vehicles.
+Allows users to view, teleport to and retrieve their locked vehicles.

 ## Configuration:
 - `RemoveVehicleOnGet` - When true, removes the old locked vehicle when teleporting it to you.
 Default value is true.